People's Movement (Tunisia)

 The People's Movement or Echaab Movement (حركة الشعب; Mouvement du peuple) is a political party in Tunisia.

 It is a secularist, social democratic, Nasserist and Arab nationalist party founded in April 2011.

 The composition of the party has changed several times as a result of mergers and splits.
 Between 2013 and 2014, the People's Movement was a member of the Popular Front coalition, one of the three main coalitions of political parties in Tunisia.
 The former leader and founder of the party, Mohamed Brahmi, was assassinated on 25 July 2013 by unknown killers.

 Foundation and policies

-On 20 March 2011 two nationalist parties merged, the People's Movement (Mouvement du peuple) founded by the lawyer Khaled Krichi and the Progressive Unionist Movement (Mouvement Unioniste Progressiste).
+On 20 March 2011, two nationalist parties merged, the People's Movement (Mouvement du peuple) founded by the lawyer Khaled Krichi and the Progressive Unionist Movement (Mouvement Unioniste Progressiste).
 The new party was called the Progressive Unionist People's Movement (Mouvement du Peuple Unioniste Progressiste).

-Some members disagreed with the merger and in April 2011 formed a new party, the People's Movement (Mouvement du peuple) with the slogan "freedom, socialism, unity".
+Some members disagreed with the merger; in April 2011, they formed a new party, the People's Movement (Mouvement du peuple) with the slogan "freedom, socialism, unity".